tjoskar/ng-lazyload-image/README.md

 ### Scroll observable

-Sometimes you want to get more controll over the scroll event.
-You
+Sometimes you want to get more controll over the scroll event. `scrollObservable` lets you create your own scroll observable.

 ```ts
 import { merge, fromEvent } from 'rxjs'